 Mandarin vs Cantonese

+As two major languages spoken in China, the difference between Mandarin and Cantonese is very interesting topic to a linguist.
 The official language of China is mandarin, which is one of the few official languages at UN also.
 However, it is one of the five major languages in mainland China that also includes Cantonese language.
 Cantonese is often described as a dialect of mandarin, but the fact that there are glaring differences between Mandarin and Cantonese justifies the claim of Cantonese being a separate, distinct language.
-There are more than 100 million Cantonese speakers spread over a large area, and a vast majority of them come from Southern provinces of Guangdong and Guagnxi in China.
-It is also spoken in Hong Kong and Macau and in parts of Malaysia, Thailand, and Vietnam.
+There are more than 100 million Cantonese speakers spread over a large area, and a vast majority of them come from Southern provinces of Guangdong and Guangxi in China.
+It is also spoken in Hong Kong and Macau and parts of Malaysia, Thailand, and Vietnam.
 In Chinatowns that are integral parts of some major international cities of US, Canada, and other countries, people speak Cantonese thus, confusing those who are not Chinese.
 Let us find out the differences between Mandarin and Cantonese languages.

 One unique thing about Mandarin and Cantonese is that both are tonal languages and a single word may have many meanings depending upon context and pronunciation.
 Cantonese is tougher in this respect, having 9 tones while Mandarin has 7 tones.
 Despite similar characters being in use in these languages, pronunciation of words is so dissimilar that humorously people describe it as chicken talking to ducks.